 Jimmy was an Executive Producer on the dreadful Chinese language kung fu film Kung Fu Man.
 He apologizes to anyone who paid money to watch it.
 Jimmy also co-wrote (uncredited) Keanu Reeves’s directorial debut Man of Tai Chi.
 He has nothing to say about Keanu.

 Jimmy also writes, directs and produces his own projects.
 His post-apocalypic vampire script Blood won the 2010 Page International Screenwriting Awards Gold Prize for Best Science Fiction screenplay.
-Blood was also named in the 2010 edition of Kailey Marsh’s Blood List.
+Blood was also named in the 2010 edition of The Blood List.

 Jimmy wrote and directed the 14 minute short film When We Meet Again.
-This film about true love, free choice and parallel universes was an official selection of the Anthem Film Festival, IndieWise Film Festival and HollyShorts.
+This film about true love, free choice and parallel universes was an official selection of the Anthem Film Festival, IndieWise Film Festival and played at the TCL Chinese Theatre as part of the HollyShorts Film Festival.

 Jimmy also wrote and directed The Hopping Dead, a 3 minute horror comedy about Chinese hopping vampires called jiangshi.
 The Hopping Dead premiered at the famous Grauman’s Chinese Theatre (now called TCL Chinese Theatre) as part of HollyShorts.
-Jimmy is now hard at work on a feature length jiangshi film, coming soon to a theatre near you.
+Jimmy is now hard at work on a feature length jiangshi film titled Wong of the Dead, coming soon to a theatre near you.